Seema2005406/Jetracer-nano/Readme.md

 Security Layer: Ensures role-based access and encryption.

+# Instruction

-## Folder G29 has all files for G29 config with PC - KUksa
+Folder G29 has all files for G29 config with PC - KUksa

-## Folder Jetracer has all files for KUksa and jetson configuration
+Folder Jetracer has all files for KUksa and jetson configuration

-## Test_File_PS4 is test folder for PS4
+Test_File_PS4 is test folder for PS4

-# Please refer to readme file inside respective folder for more information
+Please refer to readme file inside respective folder for more information